-(b) Class support system (Osaka University CLE)
+(b) Class support system (The University of Osaka CLE)

-To ensure the use of the latest advances in IT for education, Osaka University CLE (Collaboration and Learning Environment), a class support system, is available for all the courses.
-Osaka University CLE is an online course support tool, with various functions including discussion boards to promote communication between students and academic staff as well as among students, easy uploading of teaching materials onto the page of the relevant course, submission of reports by students, and online testing.
+To ensure the use of the latest advances in IT for education, The University of Osaka CLE (Collaboration and Learning Environment), a class support system, is available for all the courses.
+The University of Osaka CLE is an online course support tool, with various functions including discussion boards to promote communication between students and academic staff as well as among students, easy uploading of teaching materials onto the page of the relevant course, submission of reports by students, and online testing.

-Osaka University CLE URL:
+The University of Osaka CLE URL: